sakrenu/ALZmind-app/README.md

-# Alzheimer's Detect App - React Client
+#AlzMind- Your Alzheimer's Support App (React Client)

 ## Overview
 This project is the client-side application for the Alzheimer's Detection App.
 It is built using React.js and leverages `react-scripts` to manage the build and development process.
 The application provides a user interface for detecting Alzheimer's through an AI-driven backend.